jaystack/bootcamp/bootcamp.md

 **Check your javascript skills by our [questionaire](https://community.risingstack.com/repatch-the-simplified-redux/)!**

+### The ECMAScript standards

+In accordance with the popularity of Javascript, this is a dynamically evolving language.
+The ECMAScript is the Javascript standard by the ECMA international.
+The association publishes an extension of the language in every year.
+You can always check the [kangax compatibility table](http://kangax.github.io/compat-table/es2016plus/) to ensuring which features are supported in your choosed platform.

 ## Functional programming

 This topic is too wide to explain in a brief paragraph.
 As I mentioned above javascript is a very functional-powered language.
 Although this is not a [pure functional language](https://en.wikipedia.org/wiki/Purely_functional_programming), it has a lot of features that allow us to follow functional patterns.
 There are many articles and blog posts about functional patterns in javascript, I can also suggest one.